bernaferrari/FigmaToCode/README.md

 You have two main options for development:

-1. **Root development mode** (includes debug UI):
+1. **Root development mode** (includes the website):

    ```bash
    pnpm dev
    ```

-   This runs the plugin in dev mode and also starts a Next.js server for the debug UI.
-You can access the debug UI at `http://localhost:3000`.
+   This runs the plugin in dev mode and starts the Next.js website at `http://localhost:3000`.

 2. **Plugin-only development mode**: